ianhussey/estimating-credibility-of-past-research-course/README.md

 ### Session 5

+GRIM/MER n_items refers to items averaged over, not total items!!!! this must be changed in slides and assignment instructions.

 Change instructions for assignment: scrutiny can't handle empty rows.

 Ask lukas for advice on how to get quoted text in the data to be checked, so it doesn't add decimal places.